Overview

 - Test — Preview and test your notiflow before publishing

-- Publish - Make the notiflow live and ready to trigger
+- Publish — Make the notiflow live and ready to run

-Trigger → Channel (Email) → EndA more complex flow with a follow-up reminder:
+Trigger → Email → EndA follow-up reminder with a delay:

 Notiflows use a versioning system to safely make changes without affecting live notifications.
+You edit a draft version, and when ready, publish it to make it live.
 See Versioning for details.

 Templates